The Duel (The Office): Filming

 "The Duel" marked the directorial debut of Dean Holland, a longtime film editor with The Office.
 The original cut of the episode was 38 minutes long and Holland, who edited it himself, had to trim it down to 22 minutes.
 During a cold open scene, the Dunder Mifflin employees run past a radar speed sign in the street and compete for the best speed.
 This was inspired by Aaron Shure, a television producer and The Office screenwriter, who worked on the staff of another television show that held races in front of a radar speed sign in exactly the same way.
 It was about 96 degrees when the scene was filmed, which made running particularly difficult for the actors.
 Despite the extremely hot temperatures, fake snow was placed in the exterior shots because the writers were trying to simulate the winter season weather of Scranton, Pennsylvania, where The Office is set, rather than the Van Nuys district in Los Angeles, California, where the show was filmed.

 The original script called for Michael to tell Andy about Angela's affair outside in the parking lot before getting into his car and driving away.
 When filming began, Holland considered filming the scene inside the car instead.
 Steve Carell suggested Michael get in the car and leave Andy outside, then tell him while driving away, which was how the scene was ultimately shot.
-During a scene when Andy returns to the office and confronts his co-workers; there is a long, awkward silence, and the script originally called for Kevin to pass gas and ruin the tension.
-During filming, it was changed so Phyllis would pass gas instead because it was decided it would be funnier if it were a woman.
+During a scene when Andy returns to the office and confronts his co-workers, there is a long, awkward silence, and the script originally called for Kevin to pass gas and ruin the tension.
+During filming, it was changed so Phyllis would pass gas instead because it was decided it would be funnier if it came from the other side of the room from Andy.
 During the editing process, Holland decided the joke did not work very well and cut it, but a brief moment of Dwight reacting in a disgusted way to the flatulence, while maintaining a defensive fighting pose toward Andy, can still be seen in the finished episode.

-The duel scene itself was shot over the course of six hours in the exterior parking lot setting.
+The duel scene was shot over the course of six hours in the exterior parking lot setting.
 Natural lighting from the sun changed so drastically over that time, large bounce cards had to be placed above the hedges so the shadows would remain consistent throughout the shoot.
 Ed Helms actually drove the car during the scenes, and Rainn Wilson performed his own stunts.
 The crew considered using a stunt double for Wilson, but they found his acting so funny during filming that they decided against it.
 At the end of "The Duel", Michael Scott talks directly to the camera with a New York City background behind him.
 The scenes were not filmed in the city, but rather in front of a greenscreen where the scenery images were later added.